Media freedom in Russia: Censorship and self-censorship

 According to journalist Maxim Kononenko, "People invent censorship for themselves, and what happens on some TV channels, some newspapers, happens not because Putin dials them and says: 'No, this mustn't go.'
 But because their bosses are fools."
 However, political scientist Yevgenia Albats, in interview with Eduard Steiner, has disputed this assertion: "Today the directors of the television channels and the newspapers are invited every Thursday into the Kremlin office of the deputy head of administration, Vladislav Surkov to learn what news should be presented, and where.
 Journalists are bought with enormous salaries.
 In discussions they tell us then how horrible it is to work in the state television service."

 Since 2012, at the beginning of Vladimir Putin's third presidential term, numerous laws have been passed to make censorship and extensive surveillance easier.
 Such measures also led to self-censorship.
 A 2016 report by PEN America shows that limitations of freedom of expression in today's Russia do not affect only journalism and media, but the overall cultural space.
-According to the report, a confluence of laws aimed at contrasting terrorism and religious hatred and protecting children have led to an environment in which is increasingly hard to distribute fiction, broadcast independent television and promote independent theatre and music productions.
+According to the report, a confluence of laws aimed at contrasting terrorism and religious hatred and protecting children have led to an environment in which it is increasingly hard to distribute fiction, broadcast independent television and promote independent theatre and music productions.
 In addition, the selectivity and, at times, arbitrariness of Roskomnadzor, the Federal Service for Supervision of Communications, Information Technology, and Mass Media, create uncertainty for writers, authors, publishers and other media producers, which often results in self-censorship as a way to avoid uncertain rules and arbitrary enforcement.

 Also, according to the 2016 Freedom House's report on freedom of the press, government officials frequently use the country's politicized and corrupt court system to harass journalists and bloggers who expose abuses by authorities.
 In the Russian legal system the definition of extremism is broad and this make possible for officials to invoke it to silence critical voices.
 Enforcement of such legal provisions has encouraged self-censorship in the country.